 - Flexibility in configuring through different parameters.

-- User notifications about need for backups and so on.
+- User notifications about the need for backups and so on.

-Amanda is an open source software that works on Unix/GNU Linux and Windows.
+Amanda is open-source software that works on Unix/GNU Linux and Windows.
 It supports native backup utilities and formats such as GNU tar for backups on Unix/Linux.
-And for backups on Windows machine, it uses native Windows client.
-Users can setup a single backup server to store backups from several machines on a network.
+And for backups on Windows machines, it uses a native Windows client.
+Users can set up a single backup server to store backups from several machines on a network.

-It is simple and easy to use backup tool for Linux operating system and works by taking snapshots of specified directories and backing them up.
+Back In Time is a simple and easy-to-use backup tool for Linux operating system and works by taking snapshots of specified directories and backing them up.

 It has features such as configuring:

 - Directories to backup.